The Evening Course

-An academic course is an integral part of your Washington Center experience.
-You’ll be able to choose one from approximately 30 courses typically offered each semester or summer term.
+The evening course is an integral part of your learning experience at The Washington Center.
+You’ll be able to choose one from up to 25 courses typically offered each semester or summer.

-The courses, led by highly qualified faculty who are dedicated teachers, meet one night per week.
-They are grounded in traditional disciplines, yet taught within the context of the wide array of resources available in Washington, D.C.
+The courses are led by highly qualified faculty who are dedicated teachers.
+They are grounded in traditional disciplines yet taught within the context of the wide array of resources offered in Washington, D.C.

 American Politics and Public Policy